EXECUTIVE EMPLOYMENT AGREEMENT

 The Employee acknowledges and agrees that solely by reason of employment by the Company, the Employee has and will come into contact with a significant number of the Company’s customers and prospective customers and have access to Confidential Information (as defined below) and trade secrets relating thereto, including those regarding the Company’s clients, prospective clients, proprietary business models and strategies, and related information.

-Consequently, the Employee covenants and agrees that he or she will not, for a period of twelve (12) months following the end of his or her employment with the Company for any reason, whether voluntary or involuntary (the “Restricted Period”), directly or indirectly: (i) enter into the employ of or render any services to any person, firm, or corporation, which is engaged, in any part, in a Competitive Business (as defined below); (ii) engage in any directly Competitive Business for his own account; (iii) become associated with or interested in through retention or by employment any Competitive Business as an individual, partner, shareholder, creditor, director, officer, principal, agent, employee, trustee, consultant, advisor, or in any other relationship or capacity; (iv) initiate contact with, or respond to inquiries from, customers the Company for the purpose of providing products or services of the type provided by the Employee while employed by the Company; (v) encourage investors, clients or prospective investors or clients of the Company to terminate, cancel, not renew, or not place business with the Company, or to place business with another company which is similar to the business of the Company; or (vi) perform or supervise the performance of services or provision of products of the type sold or provided by the Employee while he or she was employed by the Company on behalf of any customers or prospective customers of the Company.
+Consequently, the Employee covenants and agrees that he or she will not, for a period of six (6) months following the end of his or her employment with the Company for any reason, whether voluntary or involuntary (the “Restricted Period”), directly or indirectly: (i) initiate contact with, or respond to inquiries from, customers the Company for the purpose of providing products or services of the type provided by the Employee while employed by the Company; (ii) encourage investors, clients or prospective investors or clients of the Company to terminate, cancel, not renew, or not place business with the Company, or to place business with another company which is similar to the business of the Company; or (iii) perform or supervise the performance of services or provision of products of the type sold or provided by the Employee while he or she was employed by the Company on behalf of any customers or prospective customers of the Company.
 These restrictions shall apply only to those customers of the Company with which the Employee had contact or about which the Employee obtained or had access to Confidential Information or trade secrets during the last two (2) years of his or her employment with the Company.
 For the purposes of this Section 2, the term “contact” means interaction between the Employee and the customer which takes place to further the business relationship, or making (or assisting or supervising the making of) sales to or performing or providing (or assisting or supervising the performance or provision of) services or products for the customer on behalf of the Company.
 For purposes of this Section 2, the term “contact” with respect to a “prospective” customer means interaction between the Employee and a potential customer of the Company which takes place to obtain the business of the customer on behalf of the Company.
-For purposes of this Section 2, “Competitive Business” for purposes of this Agreement shall mean any business or enterprise: (a) which engages in the research and discovery of new and effective treatments for psychiatric and neurological disorders, or (b) in which the Company engages in or has made material steps to engage in during the Term pursuant to a determination of the Board and from which the Company derives a material amount of revenue or in which the Company has made a material capital investment.
-Nothing in this Agreement shall preclude Executive from taking employment in the banking or related financial services industries nor from investing his personal assets in the securities or any Competitive Business if such securities are traded on a national stock exchange or in the over-the-counter market and if such investment does not result in his beneficially owning, at any time, more than one percent (4.9%) of the publicly-traded equity securities of such Competitive Business.

 The Employee acknowledges and agrees that solely as a result of employment with the Company, and in light of the broad responsibilities of such employment which include working with other employees of the Company, the Employee has and will come into contact with and acquire Confidential Information and trade secrets regarding the Company’s other employees and its principals.
 Accordingly, the Employee covenants and agrees that both during his or her employment with the Company and during the Restricted Period, the Employee will not, either on the Employee’s own account or on behalf of any person, company, corporation, or other entity, directly or indirectly, (a) solicit, hire, encourage, or assist others to solicit or to hire any individual who worked for the Company during the last two (2) years of Employee’s employment with the Company; or (b) encourage any such individuals to terminate their employment or other working relationship with the Company, or to breach their obligations to the Company.